devfleet/awesome-eve/README.md

 ---------

-## XML and CREST are dead, long live ESI

-It's official, XML and CREST are officially dead as of May 8th, 2018.
-The replacement ESI is now in full effect and has reached parity.

 #### ESI Discussion

 You can participate with CCP devs and third party devs by [joining Tweetfleet on Slack](https://www.fuzzwork.co.uk/tweetfleet-slack-invites/) and hopping into the #esi channel.
 Do be polite.